 IMPORTANT COURT NOTICE

-- To appear via telephone simply contact the Municipal Court Clerk by the MONDAY before the Court Date shown on your citation.
-Call (920)623-5922 or email: email@example.com and provide your full name, address, email address, citation number and a phone number where you can be reached.
-You will be contacted to verify your information and be put on the schedule for an Initial Appearance by phone.
+- To appear via Zoom simply contact the Municipal Court Clerk by the MONDAY before the Court Date shown on your citation.
+Call (920) 623-5922 or email: firstname.lastname@example.org and provide your full name, address, email address, citation number and a phone number where you can be reached.
+You will be contacted to verify your information and be put on the schedule for an Initial Appearance by Zoom.
 The Court will then place calls to defendants on the schedule, starting at the date and time shown on your citation.
-Defendants will appear before the judge by speakerphone in the courtroom.
+Defendants will appear before the judge by Zoom in the courtroom.

-- If you wish to plead Not Guilty you may do so in advance by phone, mail or email.
+- If you wish to plead Not Guilty you may do so in advance by Zoom, mail or email.
 Please read the Plea Option descriptions below.

 You will be advised of the charge(s) against you and potential penalties.
 You will be asked to enter a plea.
 Your Plea Option choices are: